A truncated Siegel-Weil formula and Borcherds forms: Integral of Borcherds forms

-Once this is achieved, the author applies the Siegel-Weil formula and unfolds the integral with the resulting Eisenstein series.
-Although the proof of the equality between \eqref{eq114} and \eqref{eq1142} does not apply for a quadratic rational isotropic space of signature $(2,1)$, i.e. the modular curve case, we will give an overview of the proof, pointing out which parts of the proof are usefull for us and what propositions does not apply in the present case. \begin{prop} Let $\theta(g,h,\varphi)$ be the theta function associated to any dual reductive pair of the form $(\Sp_1,O(V))$ with $V$ rational quadratic space of signature $(2,p)$.
-Given $\beta\in Sym_{2}(\Q)$, the $\beta-$Fourier coefficient of $\theta(g,h)$ with respect to $g$ is equal to
+After this, the author applies the Siegel-Weil formula and unfolds the integral using the resulting Eisenstein series.
+Although the proof of the equality between \eqref{eq114} and \eqref{eq1142} does not extend to the case of a rational isotropic quadratic space of signature $(1,2)$, i.e. the modular curve case, we will still provide an overview of the proof, and this will be the main goal of this subsection.
+We will highlight which parts are relevant for our purposes and identify the propositions that do not apply in this particular case. \begin{prop} Let $\theta(g,h,\varphi)$ be the theta function associated to any dual reductive pair of the form $(\Sp_1,O(V^{(p,2)}))$ with $V^{(p,2)}$ a rational quadratic space of signature $(p,2)$.
+Given $\beta\in \Q$, the $\beta-$Fourier coefficient of $\theta(g,h)$ with respect to $g$ is equal to